\IfPackageLoadedTF

 3-41.
 Karl Schwarzschild

 Karl Schwarzschild (1873–1916) got an early start in astronomy and celestial mechanics in Frankfurt, thanks to his father’s acquaintance with the mathematician Paul Epstein.
-His first two papers on double star orbits were published when he was only sixteen years old.
-In 1891, Schwarzschild studied at the University of Strasbourg, and in 1893 he moved to the University of Munich, where he defended a thesis on equilibrium figures of rotating fluid masses, written under the direction of Hugo von Seeliger (Schwarzschild 1896, 1898).
+His first two papers on binary-star orbits were published when he was only sixteen years old.
+In 1891, Schwarzschild began studies at the Kaiser-Wilhelm University of Strasbourg, where he observed variable stars under the guidance of Ernst Becker, and heard lectures by E. B. Christoffel (Raap, 2017).
+In 1893 he moved to Munich for a year of military service, while enrolling at the University of Munich, where he heard lectures by Ferdinand Lindemann, and the director of the Munich Observatory, Hugo von Seeliger.
+Under the latter’s direction, Schwarzschild defended a thesis on equilibrium figures of rotating fluid masses (Schwarzschild, 1896, 1898).

 From 1896 to 1899, Schwarzschild was an assistant at the Kuffner Observatory in Ottakring (near Vienna), where he worked on photometric techniques, a subject on which he presented his Habilitation in 1899 at the University of Munich, entitled “Beiträge zur photographischen Photometrie der Gestirne” (Schwarzschild, 1900).

 In 1913, Schwarzschild became a member of the German Academy of Science in Berlin.
-When war broke out, he volunteered, and was assigned to the Eastern Front, where he contracted a rare skin disease, from which he died in 1916.
+When war broke out, he volunteered, and was assigned first to a meteorological unit in Namur, Belgium, and then to the staff of an artillery unit in France.
+This work gave rise to a paper on the effect of wind velocity and air density on missile trajectories.
+Lieutenant Schwarzschild was transferred to the Eastern Front, where he contracted a rare skin disease known as pemphigus.
+The symptoms were debilitating, and resulted in his release from military service and return to Potsdam, where he died on 11 May, 1916.

 Beginning with his dissertation, Schwarzschild engaged with Poincaré’s work in celestial mechanics on several occasions, and paid tribute to both its power, and opacity.
 The letter that we publish here is his response to Poincaré’s memoir on the stability of the pear-shaped figure (Poincaré 1902), that developed out of Poincaré’s exchange with George Howard Darwin.